loneicewolf/smbdoor/README.md

 Please, if any of those fixes (and any of the following which I will continue adding) worked for someone, please tell me that (so I know that it worked)

+This fix might(?) also have some connection with issue #3 But I do not know for sure.

 -----------------------

 Contact details for